beginning of content

 When should I take my child to see a doctor for a cough or a cold?

-If you think your child is having trouble breathing, call triple zero (000) immediately or go to your nearest emergency department.
+If your child is having trouble breathing, call triple zero (000) immediately and ask for an ambulance or go to your nearest hospital emergency department.

 Seek medical attention immediately if your child: